Your own SPARCStation 5 workstation, with QEmu and Solaris, PART 2 - Installing Solaris 2.6

 We will receive a warning that there is still unused disk space.
 It's only 9MB, and let's not push our luck and risk problems because of rounding errors.
 So just select Ok to continue.

 The installer asks us if we want to mount remote file systems.
-Not necessary, so we select Continue.
+Not necessary, we have a HUGE disk for a 90's system, so we select Continue.

 We are presented with another summary screen.
 Check everything and press Begin Installation if all is well.